 As the temperatures drop, dog parents may be wondering whether their dogs need winter coats to stay safe and warm during the frigid season.
 Not all dogs need a winter coat, and in some cases, the extra layer of warmth can actually do more harm than good.
 However, under the right conditions, most dogs can benefit from an extra layer of protection from the elements.
 Find out below when it's safe, and necessary, to put a winter coat on your dog.

-Why Do Pet Owners Buy Winter Coats for Their Dogs?
+Why Do People Buy Winter Coats for Their Dogs?

 Sometimes, the decision to put a winter coat on a dog is purely emotional.
 Walking your dog in frigid temperatures can be emotionally distressing because of your concern for your dog.
 Since most dogs require time outside in order to go to the bathroom and release excess energy, it's no surprise that dog owners would take a rather-safe-than-sorry approach.

 Other times, the decision can be driven by fashion.
-Earlier this year, the American Pet Products Association reported that $16.01 billion was spent in the last year on pet clothing as well as collars, leashes, toys, and pet tech products—up seven percent from the previous year.
+In 2019, the American Pet Products Association reported that $16.01 billion was spent in the last year on pet clothing as well as collars, leashes, toys, and pet tech products—up seven percent from the previous year.
 As younger generations move from pet ownership to pet parentship, the pet industry is moving toward a more "humanistic approach," prompting brands to offer designer products for pets, including a wider variety of clothing options for dogs.

 Many factors come into play when determining whether or not you should put a winter coat on your dog.
 It’s important to take into account wind chill, whether or not your dog could get wet, and how sunny it is before taking your dog outside.
 When in doubt, play it safe.
 You can always take the coat off if your dog appears to be getting too warm.
 Any time you’re out in the cold and see your dog shivering, seeking out warmth, limping, slowing down, or acting anxious or distressed in any way, it’s time to go inside.